Isaackap/Letterboxd-Discord-Bot/README.md

 Displays the list of currently tracked Letterboxd users in the server.

 ### `/favorites <profile_name>`
-Post the Letterboxd user's favorite films listed on their profile page.
+Post the Letterboxd users' favorite films listed on their profile page.

 ### `/help`
 Displays a short help message outlining the commands and their use.